Linear superposition as a core theorem of quantum empiricism: Points of departure

 Freedom of elements in sequence~\eqref{seq}, including the choice of $\state\alpha$"=states, is not limited by anything besides the ban on~\eqref{nons}.
 Therefore this arbitrariness, which is physically never recognizable, curtails the generic chain \eqref{seq} into the shortened one

 which is identical to the scheme

 with certain $\state\alpha\in\boT$.

-Discussions on ``how'' and ``what happens'' \cite[p.~217]{neumann} at the very microscopic level are extremely widespread in the literature \cite{greenberg, alter, kampen, london, lundeen, mittel, kadom} (see \cite{allah, auletta, schloss4, mittel2} for the exhaustive references), although it is not difficult to predict the fact that the attempts to understand the inner structure of box~\eqref{Box} will only lead back to an identical box.
+Discussions on ``what happens \ldots\ [and] ``how''\,'' \cite[p.~217]{neumann} at the very microscopic level are extremely widespread in the literature \cite{greenberg, alter, kampen, london, lundeen, mittel, kadom} (see \cite{allah, auletta, schloss4, mittel2} for the exhaustive references), although it is not difficult to predict the fact that the attempts to understand the inner structure of box~\eqref{Box} will only lead back to an identical box; so, the ``turtles all the way down'' (ascribed to W.~James), followed by the great Wheeler's slogan ``No tower of turtles'' (1989).

-Actually, the uncontrollability of micro"=changes is universally known, yet describing them as a process in time $t\mapsto t+\eps$ will start employing the language terminology---functions, arithmetic operations, \etc---that has not yet been created even for the fixed instants $t_1$, $t_2$.
+Indeed, the uncontrollability of micro"=changes is universally known, yet describing them as a process in time $t\mapsto t+\eps$ will start employing the language terminology""---""functions, arithmetic operations, the physical words, \etc---that has not yet been created even for the fixed instants $t_1$, $t_2$.
 However, what may be associated with fixed time are only non"=temporal entities, for which we have nothing but transitions~\eqref{box}.
-The attempt to manage them, \ie, to control intervention in $\cal S$, leads to looping or `measuring the measurement', let alone the ambiguity of the term itself. \begin{quote} G.~Ludwig: ``it is not meaningful to speak of a measurement ``at time $\tilde t$.'' \ldots\ the real physical meaning of the time parameter \ldots\ has nothing to do with the notion ``time of measurement.'''' \cite[p.~288]{ludwig1}. ``[T]he description of the measurement process in quantum mechanics in terms of ``pre"=theories'' is not possible'' \cite[p.~340]{ludwig2}. \end{quote} See also \cite[p.~365]{ludwig2}, \cite[p.~150]{ludwig4}, \cite[p.~100]{ludwig5}, \cite[p.~644--646]{peres0}.
-Just as before, the physical assessments like `abrupt', `(ir)re\-versible', '(non)si\-mul\-ta\-ne\-ous', ``immediately following \ldots,'' \cite[p.~231, 410]{neumann}, or `weak/""nondemolishing' (measurements \cite{lundeen}), \etc\ are unacceptable here.
-No temporal process may be present in the foundations of the theory \cite[sects.~VII.4,~6]{ludwig1}, \cite[Chs.~III, XVII]{ludwig2}, \cite{ludwig3}, since it is not immediately clear `And what exactly are we having at instants $t_1$ or~$t_2$?'.
+The attempt to manage them, \ie, to control intervention in $\cal S$, results in looping or `measuring the measurement', let alone the ambiguity of this term itself. \begin{quote} ``[I]t is not meaningful to speak of a measurement ``at time $\tilde t$.'' \ldots\ the real physical meaning of the time parameter \ldots\ has nothing to do with the notion ``time of measurement.''\,''. ``[T]he description of the measurement process in quantum mechanics in terms of ``pre"=theories'' is not possible'' \\\phantom.
+G.~Ludwig \cite[p.~288]{ludwig1}, \cite[p.~340]{ludwig2} \end{quote} See also \cite[p.~365]{ludwig2}, \cite[p.~150]{ludwig4}, \cite[p.~100]{ludwig5}, \cite[pp.~644--646]{peres0}, and \cite{reynolds}.
+Just as before, the physical assessments such as`abrupt', `(ir)""reversible', '(non)""simultaneous', ``immediately following \ldots'' \cite[pp.~231, 410]{neumann}, or the `weak/"!nondemolishing' (measurements \cite{lundeen}), \etc\ are unacceptable here.
+No temporal process may be present in the foundations of the theory \cite[sects.~VII.4,~6]{ludwig1}, \cite[Chs.~III, XVII]{ludwig2}, \cite{ludwig3}, since it is immediately not clear `And what exactly are we having at instants $t_1$ or~$t_2$?'.
+In the reverse direction""---\lrceil{time $\goto$ measurement}---the situation is also rather indefinite since the ``\,``Time'' is not an entity to which the operations of measurement, direct or indirect, apply'' \cite[p.~5]{reynolds}.